TomatOrg/TomatoDotNet/README.md

 - Objects have a 16 bytes header
   - 8 byte for VTable pointer
-  - 4 bytes for flags
+  - 2 bytes for flags
+  - 2 byte mutex depth
+  - 2 byte mutex thread id
+  - 1 byte condvar
-  - 4 bytes for mutex + condvar
+  - 1 byte mutex

 - Optimized type checking
   - Uses a simple bitmask to encode the type hierarchy for normal objects